remyd1/salt_states/backuppc_add_client/README.md

 Put the hostname of the machine and complete with ip address (last number), username to use for backups, directories to backup (RsyncShareName) and to exclude (BackupFilesExclude)

+Syntax could be found [here](https://groups.google.com/forum/#!topic/salt-users/aKbY6xnOW_w)

+- Create a salt nodegroup where you put your backuppc servers.

 - Apply this formula:

 ```bash